gustaveroussy/EaCoN/README.md

 ## **QUICK NEWS**

+### **2021-05-23 : v0.3.6 _(Barolo)_ is out !**

+* CORR : Added correction suggested by [ShenWei-wei](https://github.com/ShenWei-wei) to allow support for R v4.0.x
+* MOD : Updated README (fixed some links)
+* CORR : Updated outdated links to dependences hosted on nextcloud.gustaveroussy.fr

+### **2020-08-17 : v0.3.5 _(CloudyMonday)_ is out !**

+* CORR : Segment.*() : Added a patch to handle the NA behavior in copynumber::winsorize (error raised by new handling of NA values in runmed()).
+The patch consists in applying winsorization on non-NA values only (whereas all values were transmitted in earlier versions).
+* CORR : WES.Bin() : Better handling of a possible desynch in chr names (when a canonical chr had no remaining values, its level was kept.
+This raised a rare error).
+* MOD : Many funcs : Fixed calls to the "%do%" and "%dopar" operators without loading it.

 ### **2018-12-10 : v0.3.4-1 _(PostRoscovite)_ is out !**

 * CORR : SNP6.Process(), CSHD.Process() : Edited code to handle changes in the rcnorm package, to discard the "chromosomes" package dependency.
 * MOD : Removed some dependencies (already called by other dependencies, like 'copynumber' from 'sequenza') to make installation easier and more convenient.
 * MOD : Edited the README.md (rewrote the INSTALL section)